rudderlabs/query-generator/README.md

 - `REACT_APP_CACHE_REFRESH_HOURS` - This variable determines whether to fetch the data from the data warehouse or read from the cached files. **Set a higher value here to make the UI more responsive**.
 <br>

-> ✔️ **Note**: The frontend app passes the variables needed by backend to make the warehouse connection and fetch the schema, column and row values from the respective event tables and cache them locally for future lookups via the frontend.
+> ✔️ **Note**: The front-end app passes the variables needed by backend to make the warehouse connection and fetch the schema, column and row values from the respective event tables and cache them locally for future lookups via the front-end.
 <br>

 To build the app for production to the `build` folder, run the following command: